Brewing in Vermont: Beers

 One of the most widely known beers from Vermont is #9 from Magic Hat Brewing Company. #9 is an apricot-flavored fruit beer based on a traditional pale ale.

-Heady Topper from The Alchemist is only sold in Vermont as of January 2014.
+Heady Topper from The Alchemist was only sold in Vermont for many years, but began distributing in the northeast in the mid-2010s.
 Heady Topper is a double India Pale Ale and is one of the highest rated beers on both BeerAdvocate and RateBeer.

 Other beers, such as Hill Farmstead's Edward and Abner and Lawson's Finest Liquids Double Sunshine IPA, have gained national acclaim.

 Breweries

 As of July 2019, there were 104 operating production breweries and brewpubs operating in Vermont.

 Two Vermont brewers have been awarded the Brewers Association Russell Schehrer Award for Innovation in Craft Brewing.
 Steve Parkes, owner of the American Brewers Guild and Drop-In Brewery in Middlebury, won the award in 2009.
 Greg Noonan, owner of Vermont Pub & Brewery, won the award in 2005.

 In 1996, Jigger Hill Brewery, which used the "Tunbridge Quality Ales" brand name, was opened by Liz Trott and her partner Janice Moran.
 Trott became the first female head brewer in Vermont and the first Vermont brewer to distribute bottle conditioned beer.
 This was also the first woman-owned, lesbian-owned brewery in Vermont, and one of the first within the United States.
 In 2000, the partners helped reformulate and re-launch Gay Pride Beer for J. Lewis Company.
 In May 2002, the brewery closed due to one of the partners' health complications.

 In 2011, Hill Farmstead Brewery was named the 2011 Best New Brewer in the World by RateBeer.

 In 2013, Hill Farmstead Brewery was named the 2013 Best Brewery in the World, Best Brewery in Vermont, and Best Brewery in New England by RateBeer.
 Additionally, Alchemist Heady Topper was named the Best Beer in Vermont for 2012.

 In 2014, Hill Farmstead Brewery was named the 2014 Best Brewery in Vermont, Alchemist Heady Topper was named the 2014 Best Beer in Vermont, and Lost Nation Brewery was named the 2014 Best New Brewery in Vermont.

 In 2015, Hill Farmstead Brewery was named the Best Brewery in the World by RateBeer.

 The Alchemist, Hill Farmstead, and Lawson's Finest Liquids have become so popular that the route that leads between the three breweries is called the IPA Highway and is a popular destination for beer enthusiasts.